 The University of Chicago Medicine Aeromedical Network (UCAN) provides rapid helicopter transport of critically ill or injured neonatal, pediatric and adult patients.
 We transport patients who need to be flown from the scene of an emergency as well those who need inter-facility transfers, either to the UChicago Medicine's Hyde Park campus or between other hospitals.
+UCAN can also transport patients by ground ambulance back to UChicago Medicine when helicopter transport is not possible or practical.

-UCAN is staffed by a dedicated team of specially trained flight nurses, flight physicians, EMS pilots and communication specialists — all of whom are ready to respond 24 hours a day, seven days a week.
+UCAN is staffed by a dedicated team of specially trained flight nurses, EMS pilots and communication specialists — all of whom are ready to respond 24 hours a day, seven days a week.

 Often asked to land at the scene of an emergency — whether on a highway, football field or public park — our UCAN helicopter is capable of responding within minutes.
 These requests for assistance typically come from 911 communications centers or other first responders.
 For inter-facility transports, doctors, ER staff and other medical personnel may call the UCAN communications center to request a flight.